Phyllis Diller: 1930s–1950s

-In 1939, she met Sherwood Diller, the brother of a classmate at Bluffton, and they eloped, marrying in Bluffton on November 4, 1939.
+In 1939 she met Sherwood Diller, the brother of a classmate at Bluffton, and they eloped, marrying in Bluffton on November 4, 1939.
 Diller did not finish college and was primarily a homemaker, taking care of their five children (a sixth child died in infancy).

 During World War II, Sherwood worked at the Willow Run B-24 Bomber Plant, in Ypsilanti Charter Township, Michigan.
 In 1945, Sherwood Diller was transferred to Naval Air Station Alameda Alameda, California, where he was an inspector.

 Diller began working as the women's editor at a small newspaper, and as an advertising copywriter for an Oakland department store.

 In 1952, Diller began working in broadcasting at KROW radio in Oakland, California.
 In November of that year, she filmed several 15-minute episodes of Phyllis Dillis, the Homely Friendmaker—dressed in a housecoat to offer absurd "advice" to homemakers.
 The 15-minute series was a Bay Area Radio-Television production, directed for television by ABC's Jim Baker.
-Diller also worked as a copywriter, later, director of promotion and marketing, at KSFO radio in San Francisco and a vocalist for a music-review TV show called Pop Club, hosted by Don Sherwood.
+Diller also worked as a copywriter and, later, director of promotion and marketing at KSFO radio in San Francisco, and as a vocalist for a music-review TV show called Pop Club, hosted by Don Sherwood.

 "It took two years of nagging by my husband to get me onto that stage," she (Diller) told Nachman.
 Finally, she said, she "sat down, called the Red Cross and said, 'I have an act.
 Where do you want it?'
 They sent me to the veterans hospital at the Presidio, where I pushed a piano into a room that had four guys in it.
 I played, sang, told jokes while they yelled, 'Leave us alone; we're already in pain!'